Derrylyn

-Derrylyn is a heritage-listed house at 16 Deakin Avenue, Haberfield, Inner West Council, Sydney, New South Wales, Australia.
+Derrylyn is a heritage-listed house at 16 Deakin Avenue, Haberfield, New South Wales, a suburb of Sydney, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Haberfield and Dobroyd Point area was used as farmland with scattered industries until after the coming of the steam tramway from Leichhardt to Five Dock.
 The 1893 Depression retarded subdivision.
 In 1901 Richard Stanton and W. H. Nichols, real estate agents of Summer Hill, purchased 50 acres of the Dobroyd Estate from the Ramsay family.

 Richard Stanton was an Irish immigrant whose father developed a furniture and auctioneer's business in Summer Hill.
 By 1910, Stanton controlled 200 acres.

 The first subdivision occurred by 1903 and Stanton moved to the new estate in 1907.
 The original Dobroyd House was demolished and the Bunyas was erected by Stanton, to a design commissioned from the Haberfield Estate architect, John Spencer-Stansfield.
 Over 1,000 houses on this estate are thought to have been designed by Spencer-Stansfield.